RobotStudyCompanion/RSC_ROS2/rsc_description/README.md

 - **Robot Visualization:** View the virtual twin of the RSC in **RViz2**.
 - **Customizable Appearance:** Change the robot’s colors and facial expressions.
+- **Torso Movement Digital Twin:** A second robot is available with an extra rotational joint.
 ## Installation

 ### Prerequisites